British ad agency WPP affected by cyber attack: spokesman

-LONDON Britain's WPP, the world's biggest advertising agency, said on Tuesday it had been hit by a cyber attack, one of many major corporations to face major disruption.
+LONDON (Reuters) - Britain's WPP, the world's biggest advertising agency, said on Tuesday it had been hit by a cyber attack, one of many major corporations to face major disruption.

 A spokesman confirmed it had been affected without giving any further details.
 The company's website was not available.